HarshG04/weather-dashboard/README.md

 ## Important Notes

 - The backend must be running for the application to fetch weather data
-- You must use a valid OpenWeatherMap API key in the .env file
 - If you get a "City not found" error, check that you spelled the city name correctly

 ## API Endpoints